 ALTERNATE ART SPACES - Greenville Centre Stage Theatre Gallery, 501 River Street, Greenville.
-Through Jan.
-12 - "Darrvl Debruhl and Tim Speaker".
-Jan.
-19 - Mar.
+Through Mar.
 1 - "Sense of Home," featuring works by Mel Middleton.
-A reception will be held on Jan.
-19, from 6-8pm.
 From the coasts of South Carolina, Hawaii, and California (and to a few more in between), Greenville artist Mel Middleton has been fortunate to live in some beautiful locations.
 Sense of Home is a collection of paintings that capture these diverse landscapes and fond memories.
 Ongoing - Featuring works by visual art members of MAC.
 Exhibits are offered in collaboration with the Metropolitan Arts Council.
 Hours: Tue.-Thur., 2-5pm & 2 hr. prior to shows.
-Contact: MAC at 864/467-3132. at
+Contact: MAC at 864/467-3132, at (www.greenvillearts.com/mac-featured-galleries/).

-(www.greenvillearts.com/mac-featured-galleries/).